-A future ambition for WdKA’s Hybrid Publishing lab is to interweave artistic research within RASL with experimental and hybrid publications.
-Doing so, it should not act as a design bureau, but as a research partner.
+A future ambition for the WdKA Hybrid Publishing lab is to interweave artistic research within RASL with experimental and hybrid publications.
+In doing so, it should act not as a design bureau but as a research partner.
 Models for this do not only exist in experimental scholarship like McLuhan’s and Gates’, but also in contemporary art that transgresses the boundaries between visual art, visual culture research, essayism and critical theory.
-This type of art has gained prominence in the last couple of years: example include the video works of John Akomfrah and Hito Steyerl, Adrian Piper’s work in between conceptual art, academic philosophy and social critique, and the design research of the Metahaven design collective (consisting of WdKA alumni Daniel van der Velden and Vinca Kruk).
+This type of art has gained prominence in the last couple of years: examples include the video works of John Akomfrah and Hito Steyerl, Adrian Piper’s work that exists in between conceptual art, academic philosophy and social critique, and the design research of the Metahaven design collective (consisting of WdKA alumni Daniel van der Velden and Vinca Kruk).

 The question remains whether such work will conversely inspire new forms and non-traditional media in academic scholarship, continuing where McLuhan, Derrida and others left off.
 New partnerships between art and scholarship could also be forged for empirical research with its increasing reliance on complex (often also interactive and real-time) visualizations for which traditional paper and textbook formats are no longer adequate, and where visuals are no longer just illustrations but amount to – as (Drucker, 2014b) puts it – “Forms of Knowledge Production”.

-New collaborative, audiovisual and Open Access forms of research publishing question radically question the current status quo of academic book and journal publishing.
+New collaborative, audiovisual and Open Access forms of research publishing radically question the current status quo of academic book and journal publishing.
 Clearly, the renewal of publishing has to come from art and critical scholarship, as it can no longer be expected from a conservative publishing industry that, for the most part, is preoccupied with guarding its territory.

 Conversely, publishing as an ethos of sharing challenges the arts: If they can no longer be legitimized through the Western cultural canon, if contemporary art becomes too corrupted by art market speculation to still be credible as a critical practice, if visual culture from outside the art and design field becomes more influential for culture at large, what needs to be done?
 Could artistic research contribute to rethinking art practice as publishing practice?